o3de/o3de.org/content/docs/engine-dev/architecture/prefabs/_index.md

 1. Add required path prefix(s) to make the patches valid.
     * For example, the patches would be generated with paths like `ComponentA/...` but we also need to add the entity path prefix to it to know which entity within the prefab we are referring to.
 The path with prefix would become `/Entities/Entity1/Components/ComponentA/...`.

-> **Note**
+{{< note >}}
-> To be able to do this way though, we need to know that we would be only modifying a single entity or a group of entities.
+To be able to do this way though, we need to know that we would be only modifying a single entity or a group of entities.
 So this is used only for changes like entity updates.
+{{< /note >}}

 ![Patch generation by serializing relevant entities only](images/PrefabPatchGeneration2.png)